-Winter at Disneyland isn't just a single season like it is elsewhere—from the time December hits until temperatures thaw out in the early spring, winter in the theme park is more like three mini seasons with the changing decorations and atmosphere.
+Winter at Disneyland isn't just a single season like it is elsewhere—from the time December hits until temperatures thaw out in the early spring.
+Instead, winter in the theme park is more like three mini-seasons with changing decorations and atmosphere.

 One main perk of visiting this time of year is the lights after dark.
 Disneyland and California Adventure are their most magical after dark, but when days are longer in the summer, many visitors get worn out and leave before the sun sets.
 However, earlier darkness in the winter means you have a better chance of witnessing the nighttime lights.

 December starts with a quiet few days, just after the Thanksgiving week rush.
 It's almost like the park stops to take a deep breath, but that lasts less than a week.

 Around the end of the first week of December, Christmas holidays bring out the most elaborate decorations of the year.

 Haunted Mansion Holiday continues with the theme of "Tim Burton's The Nightmare Before Christmas."
 At the "It's a Small World" ride the singing dolls put on traditional costumes, and the music changes to holiday songs.

 If you're planning to go to Disneyland for the Christmas festivities, take time to find out what to expect from Disneyland at Christmas.
 Christmas week through New Year's weekend is the busiest of the entire year—in fact, that time of year is one of the worst times to go to Disneyland (along with summer and spring break) because of long lines and jostling crowds that can suck the magic right out of your visit.